Preschool Teacher Job Description Sample - Free Template

 - Valid license to practice (depending on departmental requirements).

-- Up-to-date CPR certification.
+- Up-to-date CPR certification and CDA credential.

 - Proven background experience working as a preschool teacher.